 - 1. After the router boots, the console displays the prompt.
-Enter status to display the pid (process ID) of CONFIG. - 2.
-Enter talk and the pid for CONFIG.
+Enter status to display the pid (process ID) of CONFIG, which is usually 6. - 2.
+Enter talk and the pid (6) for CONFIG.
 This displays the following information:

-'''

 Gateway user configuration Config>

-'''

-If the Config> prompt does not appear, press RETURN again.
+If the Config> prompt does not appear, press Return again.
 You can now enter the configuration commands.

-- 3. When you are done entering the configuration commands, do the following to load the new configuration: - a.
-Press CTRL-P after the Config> prompt.
+- 3. When you are done entering the configuration commands, do the following to make the new configuration active: - a.
+Press Ctrl/P after the Config> prompt.